Roux schemes which carry association schemes locally

 \begin{remark} Note that a labeling of the relations of $\cY$ by the elements of $G$ is implicit in the notation $\cY \widehat\otimes G$. \end{remark}

-One can see that the roux scheme $\cY \widehat\otimes G$ carries an association scheme locally (with respect to any thick relation) about any vertex.
+It is clear that $\Smat_k$ has valency equal to $n-1$, the number of points of $\cY$.
+Moreover, the roux scheme has $2r-1$ classes and $rn$ points with $r < n-1$ since $\cY$ has $r$ classes.
+Given that $\Smat_k = \Smat_1 \Tmat_k$ it follows that $\Smat_k\Smat_g = \Smat_1^2 \Tmat_k \Tmat_g$ and so the intersection numbers of the scheme are determined by $\Smat_1^2$ expressed in terms of the adjacency matrices.
+One can see that the roux scheme $\cY \widehat\otimes G$ carries an association scheme locally with respect to any thick relation about some vertex\footnote{In particular, the vertex whose first tensor product component corresponds to the first index in the matrix $\tilde{A}_g$ in \eqref{1129a}.}.
 Conversely, in Section \ref{sec:Decomp}, we show that a roux scheme with the latter property can be obtained as $\cY \widehat\otimes G$ (the roux scheme from the roux matrix in Theorem \ref{lem:1130a}).